enspiral/handbook/contributing.md

 # Contributing to the handbook

-These guidelines follow the [OPEN Open Source Manifesto](http://openopensource.org) modified for use inside Enspiral.
+This is living document for people in Enspiral to improve and update.
+These guidelines follow the spirit of the  [OPEN Open Source Manifesto](http://openopensource.org).

 ## Edit Permissions